randellluangrath/BiddingAppEventApi/README.md

 # Web API built using C#, ASP.NET MVC

-The API allows you to POST content about your calls.
+The API allows you to POST or PUT content about your calls.

 The Base URL is